Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 # Obtain Batch Shipyard through git clone or downloading the archive and unpacking
 # Change directory to where Batch Shipyard was cloned or unpacked to
 cd batch-shipyard
-# Install for Python 3.5+
+# Install in user environment
 ./install.sh -u
-# Or install for Python 2.7
-./install.sh -2 -u
 # Add $HOME/.local/bin to your PATH in your shell rc file if it is not present.
 # For example, the following line can be added to ~/.bashrc for bash shells:
 export PATH=$PATH:$HOME/.local/bin